It’s Friday and there’s 17 new JS frameworks out there

-It seems that once you have decided on a library and think to yourself “Ok, it has some things I don’t like but I’m going with Angular”, or “React”, or whatever, a newer framework is announced that looks promising.
-You bite your lip and vow not to look at it; you’ve already made up your mind.
+It seems that once you have decided on a framework and think to yourself “Ok, it has some things I don’t like but I’m going with Angular”, or “React”, or “ZenPoopula”, or whatever, a newer framework is announced that looks promising.
+You bite your lip and vow not to look at it; you’ve already made up your mind (and perhaps secured the funding).
 You’re sticking to your choice!

 Yet there’s a lingering voice deep inside your professional curiosity that calls to you and it won’t go away, and your head starts to hurt again.